InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 ### Extension: An Additional Sharing Level

 In some cases, introducing additional sharing levels might be appropriate.
+Use cases include:

-Use cases include semi-sensitive code that can be shared with larger groups of people, but for example not with all interns and contractors.
-Or not with people with certain nationalities or working in a specific country, in order to comply with [export control][export-control] regulations.
-Or legacy repositories that are not (yet) ready to be made available as SHARED.
-Without the additional level, (too) many repositories will end up as CLOSED in an existing organization, as all businesses will considering their code 'special', requiring extra protection and/or 'not ready' for opening up organization-wide yet (e.g. hard-coded secrets, but also technical debt, lacking documentation).
+- semi-sensitive code that can be shared with larger groups of people, but for example not with all interns and contractors.
+- Or not with people with certain nationalities or working in a specific country, in order to comply with [export control][export-control] regulations.
+- Or legacy repositories that are not (yet) ready to be made available as SHARED.

+Without the additional sharing levels, (too) many repositories will end up as CLOSED in an existing organization, as all businesses will considering their code 'special', requiring extra protection and/or 'not ready' for opening up organization-wide yet (e.g. hard-coded secrets, but also technical debt, lacking documentation).

 And given discoverability is also important, adding the additional level that facilitates discoverability, but still provides a light-weight access gate could be an appropriate way to prevent too many CLOSED repositories.